 As Pall Thordarson starts his piece in last weeks Guardian “Viruses can be active outside the body for hours, even days.
 Disinfectants, liquids, wipes, gels and creams containing alcohol are all useful at getting rid of them – but they are not quite as good as normal soap”.

-Yes!
-Soap and water works!
-The only reason to use sanitising gels etc is in a medical setting or the jungle or places where soap and fresh water isn’t readily accessible.
+Yes, soap and water works!
+The only reason to use sanitising gels, etc. is in a medical setting or the jungle or places where soap and fresh water isn’t readily accessibly.
 You really don’t need to rush to buy hand (now overpriced) sanitisers.
 Leave those for the health professionals who are working around the clock and can’t get to a sink every 20 minutes.
 Those of us at home or work can wash safely at a sink whenever we want.

 It’s a known fact after prolonged use alcohol based products can be drying and problematic… already just a week in our social media and email inboxes are full of people asking advice and would our bars help their now cracked, rashy and sore hands… in a word YES, our bars retain the naturally recurring glycerine so are naturally moisturising and won’t strip the skin as well as do the job needed.